top of page

 Charming fishing village with its picturesque harbour.
 You can stroll down by the water past the many colourful boats and walk around the two coves.
 Enjoy the idyllic setting in a truly Mediterranean ambience.

-Beautiful cove beach with crystal-clear water just 12 km away.
+Beautiful cove beach with crystal-clear water.
 The narrow beach stretches far back to the pine trees and bushes.
 It is surrounded by steep cliffs and small charming fishermen's houses.
 A cosy chiringuito (beach bar) offers food and drinks.

 The beach is a bit tricky to find and the access isn't the easiest.
-There's a steep flight of stairs down to the small beach.
+There's a steep flight of stairs and a climb down to the small beach.
 The water is clear and turquoise - absolutely gorgeous.
-Another great option is Cala Sa Nau.
-The beach is surrounded by cliffs and lined with pine trees.
+The beach is located in a protected natural area.

 bottom of page